Endava/cats/README.md

 - Any other case will be reported using an `ERROR` level message.

 ### RemoveHeadersFuzzer
-This `Fuzzer` will create the Powerset of the headers set.
+This `Fuzzer` will create the power set of the headers set.
 It will then iterate through all those sets and remove them from the payload.
 The `Fuzzer` will behave as follows:
 - Normal behaviour is for the service to respond with a `4XX` code in the case when required headers were removed and with a `2XX` code in the case of optional headers being removed.
 If the response code is a documented one, this will be reported as an `INFO` level message, otherwise as a `WARN` message.
 - In the case that the request has at least one required header removed and the service responds with a `2XX` code, this will be reported as an `ERROR` message.
 - In the case that the request didn't have any required headers removed and the service response is a `2XX` code, this is expected behaviour and will be reported as an `INFO` level log message.